OpenEvalProject/evals/manuscripts/elife-23551/v2/manuscript.md

 ## Materials and methods

-## Fly strains
+### Fly strains

 The experiment harnessed a laboratory population of fruit flies that was originally collected in Dahomey (Benin, West Africa) in 1970 (Partridge and Andrews, 1985), and which has been kept at large effective population sizes since (at 25°C on a 12:12 light: dark cycle).
 To maintain the high levels of nuclear allelic variation segregating within the Dahomey population (Gardner et al., 2005; Griffin et al., 2016), populations have been kept in large replicate populations on a discrete-generations cycle since these were obtained from Prof Linda Partridge in 2010.
 This is achieved by propagating each generation with around 900 adult flies of 4 days of adult age, dispersed across three 250 ml bottles, each containing 75 ml of a potato-dextrose-agar food substrate.
 The flies are provided with a one to two hour ovipositioning period, after which the number of eggs per bottle is manually reduced (trimmed) to 300–350.
 Adult flies are then removed from the bottles and then, for the subsequent generation, emerging adult offspring that eclose from each bottle are admixed prior to their re-sorting into three separate bottles to start the propagation procedure for the following generation.

 We initiated six replicates of the Dahomey population, and introgressed the TFT mtDNA haplotype (sourced from Brownsville [BRO] Texas, USA; Rand et al., 1994) into three of these replicates.
 The other three replicates were designated to the control, and they hosted their own coevolved mtDNA haplotype sourced from Dahomey [DAH] (Partridge and Andrews, 1985).
 While the BRO haplotype confers low male fertility, with no recorded negative effects on female fertility, the DAH haplotype is putatively healthy and confers normal fertility in both sexes (Camus et al., 2012; Yee et al., 2013; Wolff et al., 2016b; Dowling et al., 2015; Camus et al., 2015).

 All six replicates went through the same handling procedures leading into the experiment, over successive generations, which ensured effective population sizes across all replicates were carefully controlled with the expectation that levels of segregating nuclear variance were highly similar across replicates.
-Specifically, to initiate replicates harboring the TFT haplotype, 45 virgin females were collected from a genetic strain in which the BRO haplotype is placed alongside an isogenic nuclear background, called
+Specifically, to initiate replicates harboring the TFT haplotype, 45 virgin females were collected from a genetic strain in which the BRO haplotype is placed alongside an isogenic nuclear background, called w1118 (Bloomington #5905; Ryder et al., 2004).
+These females were then crossed to 50 males from the Dahomey lab population.
+In the next generation, 45 virgin daughters were collected from each strain replicate, and again backcrossed to 50 males from the Dahomey lab population.
+This backcrossing procedure progressed for 12 generations.
+To initiate replicates harbouring the DAH haplotype, the same procedure was followed, but the haplotypes were sourced directly from the Dahomey lab population, via an initial mating of 45 virgin females to 50 males collected from Dahomey.
+Then in the next generation, the virgin daughters of this cross were backcrossed to males of the stock Dahomey population, and this procedure repeated each generation (Figure 4).

 ![Figure 4.](https://cdn.elifesciences.org/articles/23551/elife-23551-fig4-v2.jpg)

 **Figure 4.:** The TFT-bearing BRO haplotype and the putatively healthy DAH haplotype were introgressed into the outbred nuclear background Dahomey in three independent replicates (i.e. BRO:Dahomey1-3; DAH:Dahomey1-3).
 Experimental populations were established by supplementing DAH:Dahomey test populations (DAH:Dahomey1-3) with varying contributions of fly pairs bearing the TFT haplotype (0%, 25%, 50%, 75%) sourced from the corresponding BRO:Dahomey replicate population (i.e. DAH:Dahomey1/BRO:Dahomey1; DAH:Dahomey2/BRO:Dahomey2; DAH:Dahomey3/BRO:Dahomey3).
 For each of the three biological replicates and for each treatment class (0%, 25%, 50%, 75%), we established seven technical replicate populations.
-These experimental populations were further duplicated, one cohort providing populations for the regulated population size approach (Experiment 1), and one cohort for the fluctuating population size approach (Experiment 2).DOI: http://dx.doi.org/10.7554/eLife.23551.015
+These experimental populations were further duplicated, one cohort providing populations for the regulated population size approach (Experiment 1), and one cohort for the fluctuating population size approach (Experiment 2).

 Theoretically, each generation of introgression of the TFT haplotype into the Dahomey nuclear background increases the contribution of the Dahomey nuclear background by 50%, and thus, after 12 generations of introgression the contribution of Dahomey nuclear alleles to each TFT population replicate should have exceeded 99.98%.
 Thus, following the introgression procedure, we had six replicate strains, each of which contained a large representative sample of the nuclear alleles segregating within the Dahomey laboratory population; three of which however harbored the BRO haplotype harboring the candidate TFT mutations (denoted BRO/Dahomey), and the other three the DAH haplotype (denoted DAH/Dahomey).

 All experimental crosses involved 4-day-old flies in 40 ml vials containing 6 ml of potato-dextrose-agar medium (at 25.0°C and a 12 hr: 12 hr light:dark cycle).
 Populations were maintained at a density of 80 flies per vial because at this density fly populations are sufficiently large to be stably maintained while limiting nutritional stress (e.g. food scarcity) which otherwise may impact development, fitness and behavior of affected fly populations (Santos et al., 1994).
 Further, sensitivity analyses within our a-priori demographic modeling, which informed our TFT treatments, showed that predictions were robust with respect to a modelled lab population size of 80 individuals (see Supplementary information in Wolff et al., 2016b).

-## Experimental design
+### Experimental design

 To test the capacity of the candidate TFT haplotype to effect population suppression within a multi-generational framework, in each experiment we established experimental target populations (DAH/Dahomey) that were seeded with varying contributions of the TFT haplotype-bearing BRO/Dahomey individuals (a TFT treatment with four levels).
 All populations were established with 80 adult fruit flies at 1:1 sex ratio, and with the TFT haplotype contributing to 0% (control), 25%, 50%, and 75% of the starting population.
 All four levels of the TFT treatment were established for each of the three biological BRO/Dahomey replicates, with each BRO/Dahomey replicate matched to a corresponding DAH/Dahomey replicate.
 Within each strain replicate, each level of the TFT treatment was itself replicated seven times (i.e. three biological replicate BRO:Dahomey populations × four treatment levels × seven technical replicates = 84 experimental populations; see Figure 4).